Tracking the true cost of university life across the UK

 • Average cost of weekly shopping

-• Cost of cheapest freshers week tickets.
+• Cost of cheapest freshers week tickets

-• Average cost of a pint in the city.
+• Average cost of a pint in the city

-• The number of part-time jobs available within 10km of the city.
+• The number of part-time jobs available within 10km of the city

 Once the data had been collected, an index score was given to each university in each data set, depending on the affordability of the result.
-The cumulative percentages for each city were totalled and ranked out of 100, with the highest index figure being most affordable, and vice versa.
+The cumulative percentages for each city were totalled and ranked out of 100, with the highest index figure being the most affordable, and vice versa.

 Maxine McCreadie